Git tokens for GitOps

 Understand Git tokens and scopes required for GitOps

 Codefresh requires two types of Git tokens for authentication in GitOps, a Git Runtime token, and a Git user token.
-The Runtime and user tokens are both Git access tokens, that Codefresh uses for different purposes.
+The Runtime and user tokens are both Git access tokens which Codefresh uses for different purposes.
 See Git Runtime tokens versus Git user tokens in Codefresh.

 - The Git Runtime token is mandatory for every GitOps Runtime.
-It must be provided during the Runtime installation, and can be a service/Robot account token.
+It must be provided during the Runtime installation, and is typically associated with a service/robot account.

 - The Git user token is an access token that is unique to every user in the Codefresh platform.
 It is required after installation for every Runtime which the user has access to.